bezzad/ErrorControlSystem/README.md

 \ErrorControlSystem\out\Error Handler Engines\... directory if you're installing by hand, for example).

  Note:
->      If there is not any file in the Release folders,
+>      If there is not any file in the out folders,
->      run the build.bat file to compile project and create release executable files.
+>      run the buildx86.bat (or buildx64 on 64bit Operation System) file to compile project and create executable files.
 >      Or
 >      please open project .sln file on Visual Studio 2013 and debug/release that to compile native files.